-During our recent trip to Almaty in Kazakhstan for a gig, we had the opportunity to record local musicians playing the dombyra!
-The dombyra is Kazakhstan’s nationally recognised instrument and is a long-necked, 2-stringed, acoustic lute but Kazakh band Aldaspan were the first to electrify them, so now mostly use electric dombyras!
+During our recent trip to Almaty in Kazakhstan for a gig, we had the opportunity to record local band Aldaspan playing the dombyra.
+The long-necked two-stringed acoustic lute is Kazakhstan’s nationally recognised instrument and Aldaspan were the first to electrify them, so now mostly play electric dombyras.
 We recorded them playing both acoustic and electric.

 Aldaspan are the brainchild of Nurzhan Toishy, who in the late 1980’s envisaged the idea of an electric dombyra and forming a band to use the instrument in a ‘heavy rock’ style.